 Some now include boudin.
 Boudin is a “rice dressing type” sausage.

 Many are decorated with the purple, gold, and green icing.
 These colors are known as the Mardi Gras colors.
-The purple represents justice, gold represents power, and green represents faith.
+The purple represents justice, gold represents power, and the green represents faith.
 Others are decorated with candy sprinkles.

 The tradition is to have a “plastic baby” in the king cake and whoever gets that slice of cake with the “baby” must buy the next king cake.
 The baby usually comes with the cake and some put it in the cake.
 Due to safety reasons, some are not doing this anymore.
 If the baby is in the cake, caution should be taken since there is a foreign object in it.